A Guide To What’s Going On Up (& Down) There

 Cooper Union Third Floor Hallway Gallery

 Cooper Union is easy to get into….as a visitor.
 The straightforwardly named exhibition area hosts small-scale shows that cater to students and faculty, meaning they aren’t exactly 101-level.
-But if you’re a fan or architecture or design it’s an unbeatable resource for staying up-to-date.
+But if you’re an architecture or design afficionado, it’s an unbeatable resource for keeping ahead of the curve.

 Courtesy 8th Street Wine Cellar